FireChickenProductivity/tic-tac-toe-game/README.md

 * Account creation request: A username and password protocol for requesting the creation of an account.
 The expected response is a text message response describing if the account could be created or already existed.
 * Login request: A username and password protocol for logging in.
 The expected response is a text message response describing if login was successful.
 * Game update request A single byte message protocol describing a move performed by the user.
 The number represents the tile to perform the move on.
 The expected response is either a game update response giving the new board state or a text message response explaining that the move was not permitted.
 If the move ends the game, a game ending message response is expected.
 * Join game request: a small text message protocol with the string giving the name of the other player in the game to join.
 Only one game is permitted between 2 players at a time.
 The expected response is a game piece update message describing the piece controlled by the player followed by a game update response giving the state of the board if successful and a text message response explaining what went wrong if unsuccessful.
+If the game does not already exist, it is expected that the server additionally creates the game and provides the expected responses for an update request.
 * Quit game request: consists only of the type code .
 * Game creation protocol: a small text message protocol with the string containing the name of the player to invite to the game.
 The expected response is a text message explaining if the game creation was successful.
 * Symmetric encryption key message protocol: communicates a symmetric encryption key to the server through asymmetric encryption to be used for further communications between the client and server.
 Consists of a type code followed by the 32 byte encryption key and a 16 byte initialization vector.